Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Related Work

-A completely different approach was proposed by Dasari et al.~\cite{dasari_2022}: a combination of trajectory-centric formulation with a pre-grasp based exploration primitive.
-The pre-grasp based approaches were also introduced in~\cite{kappler_2010, baek_2021, kappler_2012} and our approach shares the high-level idea with them.
-The policy learns to perform a wide variety of tasks in simulation without any per-task engineering.
+A completely different approach was proposed by Dasari et al.~\cite{Dasari_2022}: a combination of exemplar object trajectories with predefined pre-grasp configurations as training data.
+The pre-grasp-based approaches were also introduced in~\cite{Kappler_2010, Baek_2021, Kappler_2012}.
+Our method shares the high-level idea with these works.
+The policy learns to perform a wide variety of tasks in simulation without any task-specific engineering.
 The key difference to our work is that learned behaviors directly depend on supplied exemplar trajectories.
 In addition, the manipulation is performed by a freely floating hand, which relaxes multiple constraints introduced by the kinematics of the robotic arm in combination with object poses on the edge of the workspace.

-To the best of our knowledge, there are no recent works which address the problem of categorical pre-grasp manipulation of novel objects in a context of functional grasping.